Amoah sees red as Vitoria Guimaraes hold Doumbia’s Sporting Lisbon | Goal.com

 Amoah sees red as Vitoria Guimaraes hold Doumbia’s Sporting Lisbon

-Vitoria Guimaraes played a 2-2 draw with Sporting Lisbon in Thursday’s Primeira Liga clash, with Joseph Amoah getting sent off.
+Vitoria Guimaraes played out a 2-2 draw with Sporting Lisbon in Thursday’s Primeira Liga clash, with Joseph Amoah sent off.

-The Portuguese topflight returned on Wednesday after over two months in a hiatus owing to the outbreak of Covid-19 pandemic.
+The Portuguese top-flight returned on Wednesday after a break of more than two months owing to the Covid-19 pandemic.

 Heading into the encounter, Guimaraes had recorded straight wins in their last three outings and were gunning for the scalp of the 18-time Portuguese league champions.